Sports Medicine Info

 7:00 PM – 8:00 PM

-ALL ATHLETES NEED TO VISIT EXETEREAGLES.ORG TO REGISTER BEFORE PARTICIPATING!
+ALL ATHLETES NEED TO VISIT EXETEREAGLES.ORG TO REGISTER BEFORE PHYSICALS!

 No admittance without completed online registration – cashier will be checking upon entry.
 Only report to physicals if this is your first PIAA sport of the school year!!

-The deadline for completed senior high online registration AND completed physical paperwork turn-in is November 12, 2018, 4 days prior to the start of the senior high winter season, November 16, 2018.
+The deadline for completed senior high online registration AND completed physical paperwork turn-in is February 25, 2019, 7 days prior to the start of the senior high spring season, March 4, 2019.

-The deadline for completed junior high online registration AND physical paperwork turn-in is November 20, 2018, 7 days prior to the start of the junior high winter season, November 27, 2018.
+The deadline for completed junior high online registration AND physical paperwork turn-in is March 11, 2019, 7 days prior to the start of the junior high spring season, March 18, 2019.

 - First PIAA sport of school year – Complete Tab 1, Tab 2, and Tab 3 choosing Sports Registration, print HH and PE forms BEFORE clicking Submit!!!!

-- Second PIAA sport of school year – review Tabs 1 & 2, then under Tab 3 choose Winter Sports Recertification, click all needed boxes and print Section 8 if needed BEFORE clicking Submit!
+- Second or third PIAA sport of school year – review Tabs 1 & 2, then under Tab 3 choose Winter OR Spring Sports Recertification, click all needed boxes and print Section 8 if needed BEFORE clicking Submit!

 Recertification yields no papers to turn in UNLESS you need Section 8 to be completed by a doctor.